grow-assistant/sales-assistant/docs/templates/resort_course/golf_ops_initial_outreach_1.md

-Hi [FirstName],
+Hey [FirstName],

 [ICEBREAKER]

-[SEASON_VARIATION], Swoop Golf has evolved beyond standard on-course services into a full resort concierge platform—coordinating poolside F&B, on-course deliveries, and to-go pickups.
-Our aim is to maintain a smooth pace of play while enhancing your guests’ overall experience.
+[SEASON_VARIATION], I'd love to introduce Swoop Golf—a platform that enables resort guests to effortlessly order food & beverages from their mobile devices.
+We've recently expanded into a full-service resort experience platform, covering everything from on-course requests to poolside service, spa amenities, and resort-wide dining options.

-We’re inviting 2–3 resorts to partner with us at no cost for 2025, ensuring we’re truly attuned to your operational needs.
-For instance, at Pinetree Country Club, our approach helped reduce average order times by 40%, keeping golfers happy and minimizing potential delays.
+We're inviting 2-3 premier resorts to join us at no cost for 2025, to ensure we perfectly address the needs of luxury hospitality properties.
+At Pinetree Country Club, this model reduced average order times by 40%, keeping members impressed and pace of play consistent.

-Interested in a short chat to see how this might work for [ResortName]?
-We’d love to show you how Swoop can enhance your resort offerings.
+Swoop will help streamline your guest services while maintaining the premium experience they expect.
+Let's chat about how this might work for [ClubName]?